Travel guide

 Can I use eSIM and portable WiFi at the same time?

-Does portable WiFi work in every country?
+Does portable WiFi work in any country?

 It depends on the device and the contracted plan.
 Rental pocket WiFi usually includes coverage in specific destinations; if you travel to several countries on the same trip, make sure the plan covers all of them.
-Multi-country eSIMs also have this limitation, although there are global options that cover more than 100 countries with a single plan.
+Multinational eSIMs also have this limitation, although there are global options that cover more than 100 countries with a single plan.

 What happens if the portable WiFi runs out of battery?